Assessing Your Child’s Early Reading Potential

 Other Signs of Early Reading Comprehension

-Does he seem to recognize that pages are turned from front to back, and that when a book is closed the story is over?
-If the answers to these questions are “yes” then it is a good probability that your child is beginning to develop early reading skills, which can be easily built upon.
+Does he or she seem to realize that pages are turned from front to back, and that a book is finished when it’s closed?
+If so, then it’s likely that your child is beginning to develop early reading skills – skills that can be easily strengthened with practice.

 Previous Article